 If teachers see a cell phone, the phone will be confiscated.
-If a cell phone is confiscated by a teacher, it will be held and locked in a school office for one week.
-After one week, a family member may come to the office to pick up the phone.
+If a cell phone is confiscated by a teacher, and the family will be notified.
+If a cell phone is seen a second time it will need to be picked up by a parent.

 It is the responsibility of parents to review these procedures with their children and it is the responsibility of students to ensure that their cell phones remain off and safely locked during the course of the day.